The magnitude of the dark ages 21-cm signal in the context of existing early and late time constraints on $\Lambda$CDM: The Magnitude of the Dark Ages 21-cm signal

 The magnitude and timing of the dark ages 21-cm signal is strongly dependent on the present day expansion rate of the universe $H_0$, the baryon density $\Omega_b$ and the total matter density of the universe $\Omega_m$.
 We can therefore understand the constraints presented in \cref{fig:signals-hyrec} and \cref{fig:minima-hyrec} by looking at the constraints on these parameters from the four different cosmological probes, shown in \cref{fig:parameter_constraints}.

-The first thing to note is that the constraints on these parameters from the two late time probes, DES Y1 and BAO observations, are weaker than those from the CMB observations meaning that the uncertainty on the depth and central frequency of the dark ages 21-cm signal from these probes is larger.
+The first thing to note is that the constraints on these parameters from the two late time probes, DES Y1 and BAO observations, are weaker than those from the CMB observations.
+This means that the uncertainty on the depth and central frequency of the dark ages 21-cm signal from these probes is larger.

-The second thing to consider is that the value of $\Omega_b$ modulates the rate of collisional coupling with a higher value leading to stronger collisional coupling between the spin temperature and gas temperature and a deeper absorption signal.
+The second thing to consider is that the value of $\Omega_b$ modulates the rate of collisional coupling.
+A higher value leads to stronger collisional coupling between the spin temperature and gas temperature and a deeper absorption signal.
 However, all four probes constrain $\Omega_b$ to very similar values and so any differences in the predicted signals are from other parameters.

 A higher matter density and a higher Hubble parameter both lead to a faster expansion of the universe.
-A faster expansion leads to an earlier decoupling of the gas from the CMB and although the gas then cools adiabatically quicker than the CMB it starts cooling from a higher temperature meaning the gas is warmer at the redshifts relevant for the dark ages 21-cm signal.
+A faster expansion leads to an earlier decoupling of the gas from the CMB and although the gas then cools adiabatically quicker than the CMB it starts cooling from a higher temperature, meaning the gas is warmer at the redshifts relevant for the dark ages 21-cm signal.
 Furthermore, a faster expansion rate means that collisional coupling becomes inefficient more quickly and the spin temperature decouples from the gas at earlier times.
-As a result the 21-cm signal is shallower for larger values of $H_0$ and $\Omega_m$.
+As a result, the 21-cm signal is shallower for larger values of $H_0$ and $\Omega_m$.

-The BAO observations favour a higher matter density than the other probes meaning that they favour shallower absorption features.
-While DES allows for larger values of $H_0$ than the other probes the posterior between $H_0$ and $\Omega_b$ is negatively correlated and the two effects, higher $H_0$ and lower $\Omega_b$, work in opposite directs on the signal amplitude.
-Overall the constraints on the depth of the dark ages 21-cm signal from these four probes are consistent within roughly 2$\sigma$.
+The BAO observations favour a higher matter density than the other probes, meaning that they favour shallower absorption features.
+While DES permits larger values of $H_0$ than the other probes, the $H_0$--$\Omega_b$ posterior exhibits a negative correlation, such that increases in $H_0$ and decreases in $\Omega_b$ act in opposite directions on the signal amplitude.
+Overall, the constraints on the depth of the dark ages 21-cm signal from these four probes are consistent within roughly 2$\sigma$.

-The observations from Planck indicate that the dark ages 21-cm signal, in the $\Lambda$CDM cosmology using the \texttt{HYREC-2} recombination code, has a central frequency of $17.14 \pm 0.02$ MHz and a depth equal to $-44.09 \pm 0.96$ mK.
+The observations from Planck indicate that the dark ages 21-cm signal, in the $\Lambda$CDM cosmology using the \texttt{HYREC-2} recombination code, has a central frequency of $17.14 \pm 0.03$ MHz and a depth equal to $-44.09 \pm 0.96$ mK.